opnfv/vswitchperf/docs/testing/user/userguide/testusage.rst

                --vswitch none --vnf QemuPciPassthrough pvp_tput

-Any of supported guest-loopback-application_ can be used inside VM with PCI passthrough support.
+Any of supported guest-loopback-application_ can be used inside VM with PCI pass-through support.

-Note: Qemu with PCI passthrough support can be used only with PVP test deployment.
+Note: Qemu with PCI pass-through support can be used only with PVP test deployment.

 .. _guest-loopback-application: